 A more serious situation occurs if a threat actor compromised a pre-shared key, such as from a VPN config file.
-Depending on the VPN provider’s configuration and security controls, the attacker may be able to decrypt user traffic or launch a man-in-the-middle (MiTM) attack.
-In an MiTM attack, the threat actor essentially poses as the VPN provider, then secretly intercepts traffic between the VPN users and the sites they are accessing – allowing them to view or modify data in transit.
+Depending on the VPN provider’s configuration and security controls, the attacker may be able to decrypt user traffic or launch a Man-in-the-Middle (MITM) attack.
+In an IiTM attack, the threat actor essentially poses as the VPN provider, then secretly intercepts traffic between the VPN users and the sites they are accessing – allowing them to view or modify data in transit.

 Additionally, it’s important to note the innate limitations of using a VPN.
 A VPN only protects internet traffic between the client and the VPN provider and doesn’t offer any extra security beyond that.
 For example, if you access an insecure or malicious website, doing so through a VPN won’t protect you from being phished, downloading malware, etc.

 Even though VPNs are imperfect, using one is a good idea, especially when using public WiFi networks or working with sensitive data.
 VPNs encrypt your traffic and help safeguard your privacy against cybercriminals.